SilkRose/Pony/src/stories/the-best-sister-never/the-best-sister-never.md

 I'm just done.
 I don't want to cry anymore, I don't want to have hope anymore, it's too painful.
 I just want to go away.

-So, this is goodbye, from Scootaloo, forever.
+This is goodbye, from Scootaloo, forever.

 ~Scootaloo

 P.S.
-Rainbow, if you're reading this, I hate you!!
+Rainbow, if you're reading this, I hope you're happy…

-## Rainbow 'Daring' Dash (980-1001), Element of Harmony, Wonderbolt
+## Rainbow Dash (980-1001), Element of Harmony, Wonderbolt

 Rainbow Dash was found dead in a field on the outskirts of Ponyville last night.
 She had taken her own life, doing a sonic rainboom straight into the ground.
-The only item found on her person was a diary of a small child, who took her own life mere days ago.
+The only item found on her person was a diary of a small filly, who took her own life mere days ago.

 Rainbow Dash was a world hero, renowned for her daring adventures and countless times saving Equestria.
 She was the only pony to ever perform a sonic rainboom.
 She will be missed dearly.